 You can purchase domain names via domain hosts.
 They enable you to own the name of your website or email and show it on the world wide web.
-Examples of domain hosts where you can purchase names are GoDaddy.com and Bluehost.com.
+Examples of domain hosts where you can purchase names are GoDaddy and Bluehost.

 If you do not have a domain name, you’ll have the option to buy one from Google and to enter the name you’d like.

 If you choose to purchase one from Google, they will propose a list of possible alternative names as well as the one you selected, if it’s available.
 You might have to get creative at this step, but make sure your domain name is relevant to your company or business.